Keyboard shortcuts

 }

-Create a struct MyGCProcessEdges<VM: VMBinding> in the gc_work module.
-It includes a reference back to the plan, and a ProcessEdgesBase field:
+Create a struct MyGCTrace<VM: VMBinding> in the gc_work module.
+It includes only a reference back to the plan.

 #![allow(unused)]